altura-de-capa

 Design for 3D printing, layer height

 We start with one of the simplest, layer height.
-Despite being one of the simplest, it is one of the most important parameters as it has a great impact on the printing process.
+Despite being one of the simplest, it is one of the most important as it has a great impact on the printing process.

 impresion-3d-capas